A Comprehensive Overview of the Lebesgue Differentiation Theorem in Coq: A new proof of Urysohn's lemma

 The key result about uniform separators is:

-For the sake of readability, we defer the explanation of the proof of this result to \sect{\ref{sec:uniformsep}}.
+For the sake of readability, we defer the explanation of the proof to the next section (\sect{\ref{sec:uniformsep}}).

-The lemma just above is nearly Urysohn's lemma, but does not assume \coqin{T} is a normal space.
-As a consequence, Urysohn's lemma follows immediately \cite[\coqin{normedtype.v}]{analysis}:
+The lemma just above is nearly Urysohn's lemma, but does not assume that \coqin{T} is a normal space.
+In fact, Urysohn's lemma follows immediately from the following lemma \cite[file \coqin{normedtype.v}]{analysis}:

-The advantage of the more general lemma \coqin{uniform_separatorP} is that, besides Urysohn's lemma, we can derive other results.
+The advantage of the general lemma \coqin{uniform_separatorP} is that, besides Urysohn's lemma, we can derive other results.
 A \newterm{completely regular space} $T$ is a topological space where for every point~$x$ and closed set~$A$ with $x \notin A$ there is a continuous function $f : T \to \mathbb{R}$ with $f(x) = 0$ and $f (A) = \{1\}$.
-The classical result is that uniform spaces are completely regular.
-This follows immediately from the lemma \coqin{uniform_separatorP} and the following lemma:
+The classical result is that uniform spaces are completely regular (lemma \coqin{uniform_completely_regular} in \cite[file \coqin{normedtype.v}]{analysis}).
+This follows from the lemma \coqin{uniform_separatorP} and the following lemma: